jiawlu/OSM2GMNS/docs/source/index.rst

 to node and link network files in the `GMNS`_ format.
 Users can convert and model drivable, walkable, railway, or aeroway networks with a single line of Python code.

+Besides, this package can novelty generate multi-resolution networks for transportation analysis with different intentions.

 Contents
 ====================================